 - Be Clear with Requirements: A major contributor to stress at the job is the vague requirements of the concerned job.
 If one has no idea about his/her job requirements and they are too flexible, one will end up getting more stressed than usual.
 If you doubt your work or whatever you are doing then, have a discussion with your boss and revamp strategies if needed.
 This will make both of you comfortable.

-- Avoid Altercations at Work: Any kind of conflict affects the physical and mental health of an individual and moreover, conflict among co-workers is obvious and unavoidable, it’s a good idea to avoid conflict at work as much as possible.
+- Avoid Altercations at Work: Any kind of conflict affects an individual’s physical and mental health, and moreover, conflict among co-workers is obvious and unavoidable; it’s a good idea to avoid conflict at work as much as possible.
 One can ensure simple things like no gossiping, don’t express your personal opinions on sensitive subjects like politics and religion in public, try and avoid getting involved in a tempting and luring office humor.
 Try to avoid people with whom you cannot connect.
 If still, you get into any conflict, then handle the situation sensibly.

 - Stick to Your Comfort Zone: Another astonishing contributor to stress at the workplace is physical discomfort.
 You may not feel stressed when you’re on a chair that does not suit you for a few minutes.
 But if you sit on that chair for long when you are at your workplace working day in and day out, you can develop back pain issues and be more vulnerable to stress for this one reason.
 Even small distractions can result in a bit of frustration.
 So, ensure that you work from a silent zone.

 - Forget Multitasking: Multitasking was at one point hailed as the best way to get more work done in a day.
 Then people realized that their speed and accuracy (not to mention sanity) suffered by multitasking.
 There is a certain point why concentrating on numerous things simultaneously doesn’t work well for most people.
 Instead of multitasking, we can adopt a new strategy called ‘chunking’, dividing work into small chunks or workstations.